This project focused on improving travel for everyone on the 28th Street and Colorado Avenue intersection and along parts of Colorado Avenue.

 28th Street and Colorado Avenue is a busy intersection where many people travel by walking, biking, rolling, taking the bus and driving.
 The city’s Safe Streets Report, which evaluates traffic crash data in Boulder, identified this intersection as one of the areas in the city with the highest number of crashes.
 The city identified this intersection for multimodal safety improvements in partnership with CU Boulder through the 30th Street and Colorado Avenue Corridors Study.
 The study evaluated existing and future travel conditions and needs to identify transportation projects that will improve travel and safety in the area for everyone.

-Improvements are also an important part of the city’s Core Arterial Network (CAN), which includes both 28th Street and Colorado Avenue.
+Improvements are also an important part of the city’s Core Arterial Network (CAN), which includes part of Colorado Avenue.
 The CAN is a connected system of protected bicycle lanes, intersection enhancements, pedestrian facilities, and transit facility upgrades that will help reduce the potential for severe crashes and make it more comfortable and convenient for people to get where they need to go along Boulder’s main corridors.

 This is a text alternative to the concept graphic.
 An overhead graphic design of improvements to 28th Street and Colorado Avenue intersection.
 The westbound bus stop on the north side of the road is moved closer to the intersection.
 The southwest corner of the intersection connects to the existing Regent Drive and Colorado Avenue project.
 Image is a typical illustration and does not represent final design.
 The project's southwest corner connects to the existing Colorado and Regent project, which constructed a partial protected intersection at the corner, where there is a physical barrier between the bike lane and the vehicle turning lane.
 The northwest corner of the project connects to a Boulder Creek multi-use path.
 The northeast and southeast corners are newly protected.There are new red bus lanes going east and west.